bondtiffanym/apprenticeship/frontend-curriculum/phases/2-Getting-to-Know-Your-Team.md

 #### **Training:**
 * Learn about the product your assigned team is working on
     - Alchemy's right to win with the product
-    - Why are we making this product/ what is the pain point were solving for
+    - Why are we making this product/ what is the pain point we're solving for
     - Who your stakeholders are and what they do
-    - Each position on a standard team (USX/UI/PM/etc)
+    - Each position on a standard team (UX/UI/PM/etc)
     - Competitive analysis
 * Build Process - How we build, deploy, and deliver
     - Travis/GitHub